AineNicD/pands-project/README.md

 There are many reasons for this:

 ~~~
-* It contains 150 observations, it is small but not trivial.
+* "It contains 150 observations, it is small but not trivial.
 * There are no null values in the data set.
 * There are 50 observations of each species (setosa, versicolor, virginica).
 * Anderson classified 50 examples of 3 different species.